 Any student receiving a failing grade at the end of the quarter will be deemed ineligible.
 Students enrolled in classes requiring participation (performance outside the school day) are also ineligible by this academic standard.
-These students may lose some points toward their grade because they are ineligible to participate in any co-curricular activity.
-The student may be declared eligible after first and third quarters if they raise their grades which must be verified by the Activities Director.
-If a student has not raised the grade to passing by mid-quarter (progress report) they will remain ineligible for the remainder of that quarter.
+Any student that is ineligible to participate in a co-curricular activity will not be penalized due to due to their inability to attend the activity/event but will be allowed an alternative assignment for full credit